Skip to Content

 One of the best things about tacos or taco bars is the ability to customize the sides to please a wide range of tastebuds.
 Just don’t refer to them as Baja tacos if you veer too far away from the holy fish-trinity of white fish, cabbage slaw and a creamy sauce (typically a white sauce).

-Here are a few of my favorite taco sides to serve when customizing:
+Here are a few of my favorite taco additions to serve when customizing:

 • Shredded cabbage slaw: